 Dresses.
 Occasions when to be worn.
 Remarks.
-No. 5-Review Order in Hot Climates Full Dress Head Dress, Tunic, khaki drill.
+No. 5-Review Order in Hot Climates Full Dress Head Dress.
+Tunic, khaki drill.
 Trousers, khaki drill.
 Drab Soft Collar.
 Drab Soft Shirt.
 Drab Tie.
 Full Dress Sword Belt and Knot.
 Sword and Steel Scabbard.
 Gloves, brown dogskin.
 Black Boots.
 As for No. 1.
+Mounted Officers-If mounted Drab Riding Breeches.
+Black Ankle Boots, Leggings, Spurs.
 No. 6-Drill Order in Hot Climates As for No. 5, but with Sam Browne Belt, no Sword, articles of equipment being added as required.
 Helmet or Forage Cap as ordered.
-As for No. 5.
+As for No. 2.
+Trousers or Riding Breeches and Puttees as ordered.
 No. 7-White Mess Order White Mess Jacket.
 White Mess Vest.
 Blue Cloth Trousers.
 Black patent leather Oxford Shoes.
 Black Socks.
 Shirt, Collar and Tie as in No. 4.
-As for No. 6.
-No. 8-Fighting Order Head Dress as ordered.
+As for No. 4. - No. 8-Fighting Order Head Dress as ordered.
 Drab Service or Khaki Drill.
 Tunic as ordered.
 Drab Riding Breeches, or drill shorts.
 Puttees.
 Sam Browne Belt or Web.
 Equipment as ordered.
 Active Service, Training, Landing Parties.
+Mounted Officers-Black Leggings, Spurs.